ctlove0523/Service-Event-Bus/README.md

 # Service-Event-Bus
 An event bus can be used between instances of one service

-# Service-Event-Bus
-An event bus can be used between instances of one service

 ## Service instance discovery strategy

 ### Base kubernetes service and use API to find instances.